Xieyangxinyu/TrainningSession/README.md

   - UVa 10057 - A mid-summer night ...

-  - Use Sort to Simplify the Problem
+### Use Sort to Simplify the Problem

   - UVa 11824 - A Minimum Land Price

+  - UVa 1149 - Bin Packing

 ### Prev Permutation and Next Permutation